-kidnapping, and pillaging.
-Avoid overland travel in rural areas in eastern Congo.
-Contract a private security escort with local experience for business-critical trips.
-The US Travel Advisory has issued a level 4 "do not travel" alert for specific regions in the Democratic Republic of Congo, including North Kivu Province, Ituri Province, the Eastern DRC Region, and the Three Kasai Provinces.
+The U.S. Travel Advisory has issued a level 4 "Do Not Travel" alert for specific regions in the Democratic Republic of Congo, including North Kivu Province, Ituri Province, the Eastern DRC Region, and the Three Kasai Provinces.
 Additionally, the advisory applies to all travel to or within 50km of the border with the Central African Republic.
 Traveling against this advice may invalidate your travel insurance.

-A 'state of siege' was imposed for North Kivu and Ituri due to clashes in Goma.
-If you are in Goma, you should leave while commercial routes remain available.M23 have expressed their intent to occupy Goma.
-We advise against all travel to Goma.
-Fighting in Sake, 23km to the West of Goma, and the surrounding region has intensified and M23 are now in control of the town.
-The border crossings between Rwanda and the DRC at Gisenyi/Goma could close at short notice.
-The Democratic Republic of Congo (DRC) experiences sporadic but localized outbreaks of Ebola, cholera, and yellow fever.
+Government forces are battling a rebel insurgency in the east of the country.
+The M23 rebels represent a Tutsi minority that lives in the DRC.
+They are backed by the Rwandan Government, who have been accused of supplying and arming the group.
+The group has managed to seize multiple towns and cities in the region, including Goma and Bukavu.
+The conflict is raising tensions between Rwanda and other African countries, many of which have sent armed forces to assist in containing the M23 rebels, in conjunction with a UN peacekeeping force that has been in the region since 1999.

+The DRC experiences sporadic but localized outbreaks of Ebola, cholera, and yellow fever.
 Travelers are advised to avoid travel to outlying population centers.
 The DRC is experiencing an outbreak of mpox, formerly known as monkeypox.
-There have been at least 450 deaths so far, with the disease spreading to neighboring countries as well as reported cases outside of Africa.
 The World Health Organization has declared the outbreak to be a public health emergency of international concern.

-It is recommended to avoid all travel to the provinces of Kasai, Kasai Central, Kasai Oriental, Sud-Kivu, Nord- Kivu, Maniema, Mai-Ndombe Tanganyika, and Ituri, as there have been sporadic and severe outbreaks of violence targeting civilians, including killing, rape, kidnapping, and pillaging.
+It is recommended to avoid all travel to the provinces of Kinshasa, DRC-Central African Republic border, Kasai, Kasai Central, Kasai Oriental, Sud-Kivu, Nord- Kivu, Maniema, Mai-Ndombe, Tanganyika, and Ituri, North and South Kivu, as there have been sporadic and severe outbreaks of violence targeting civilians, including killing, rape, kidnapping, and pillaging.
 Limiting all but essential travel to the rest of the country is further advised.

 Ecuador

-Risk Level: Moderate

-Country Overview:

 Travelers in Ecuador are advised to exercise increased caution, particularly in areas with a hazardous security situation.

-The northern border area with Colombia poses a heightened risk to personal safety due to a higher crime and incidences rate kidnapping for ransom, rape/sexual assault, and drug-assisted robberies.
-Additionally, severe and sometimes violent demonstrations and road blockades occur can little nationwide with
+The northern border area with Colombia poses a heightened risk to personal safety due to a higher crime rate and incidences kidnapping for ransom, rape/sexual assault, and drug-assisted robberies.
+Additionally, severe and sometimes violent demonstrations and road blockades can occur little nationwide with warning.
+Being aware and cautious when traveling to or within Ecuador is crucial.
+Due to crime, it is advised to avoid travel to Sucumbíos and the northern part of Esmeraldas provinces, including Esmeraldas City and Guayaquil, south of Portete de Tarquí Avenue.